 Jump Start Procedure for Hot Environments

-- Turn off both cars and open their hoods.
+- Turn off both cars and open their hoods to help dissipate some heat.

 - Connect the red jumper cable to the positive terminal of the dead battery.